General Logistics Systems Czech Republic, s.r.o.

 13. Invoicing, payment

-13.1 GLS performs the service exclusively subject to the payment of the price for forwarding services by the Client; it does not forward parcels where the price for transport is to be paid by the Addressee.
+13.1 GLS performs the service exclusively on the basis of the payment of the price for forwarding services by the Client; it does not forward parcels where the price for transport is to be paid by the Addressee.
+GLS acquires the right to be paid the price at the moment of handing over the parcel so that the carriage is provided.

-13.2 The invoice for the service is always prepared in arrears, in one or two invoicing cycles per month.
+13.2 The invoice for the service is always prepared in arrears, in one or two invoicing cycles per month, as agreed.

-13.6 All invoicing of the forwarder shall be carried out electronically.
+13.7 All invoicing shall be carried out electronically.
 In the event the Client requires invoices in paper format, the forwarder may charge a fee for creation and delivery of the invoice in paper format.

-13.7 If GLS incorrectly (to the detriment of the Client) invoiced its requirement for paying the price for service fee, the Client is entitled to notify GLS of this fact in writing, specifying the incorrectness, within 30 days of receipt of the invoice (complaint against the invoice).
+13.8 If GLS (to the detriment of the Client) invoiced its claim for paying the price for a service to the Client incorrectly, the Client is entitled to notify GLS of this fact in writing, specifying the particular incorrectness, within 30 days of invoice delivery (complaint against the invoice).
 If the Client fails to do so, it is assumed that the invoice is error-free and GLS is entitled to the payment for the service charged in the invoice.
-If the invoice is incorrect, GLS shall invoice correctly the price for shipment service within thirty days of delivery of the incorrect invoice notification to the Client.
+If the invoice is incorrect, GLS shall invoice correctly the price for a shipment service within thirty days of delivery of the incorrect invoice notification to the Client.

 14. Parcel dispatch system

-14.1 The data transmission between the Client and GLS, services ordering and printing of particular parcel labels are performed solely by applications provided by GLS if there is not any exception in compliance with Article 14.5 of these Conditions.
-The applications are: GLS Connect, GLS Connect Online, GLS Online API and MyGLS.
+14.1 The data transmission between the Client and GLS, services of ordering and printing of particular parcel labels are performed solely with applications provided by GLS if there is not any exception agreed in compliance with Article 14.5 of these Conditions.
+The applications are: GLS Connect, GLS Online, GLS API and MyGLS.

 14.2 The flawless operation of applications requires a reliable connection to the Internet on the side of the Client.